Plant Import Requirement Changes

 From time to time changes to Import Requirements need to be made at short notice.
 This page contains notifications of any such changes that are introduced outside of the annual edition of the manual.

-Import Requirement 46 (IR46) – Tomato Potato Psyllid – Hosts and Vectors
+Amendments to Import Requirement 22 – Lupin Anthracnose Disease – Hosts and Vectors

 Following an internal review of Import Requirement (IR) 22 – Lupin Anthracnose Disease - Hosts and Vectors, amendments will come into effect from 14 December 2020.

 The disease was first detected in commercial crops in Western Australia (WA) in 1996 and is also present in South Australia.
 The disease has been successfully eradicated from NSW production areas (NSW DPI 2019).
 The disease is not present in Tasmania.

 A rapid risk analysis review of the pest has identified that the disease should remain a List A Regulated Quarantine Pest for Tasmania.
 IR22 has been revised to focus on regulatory measures regarding pest area freedom interstate, and the risk lupin seed presents in trade as a contaminant seed in bulk grain imports.